shlomif/shlomif-tech-diary/static-site-generators--despair.md

 My sites now incorporate such [industry best practices](https://perlhacks.com/2012/03/you-must-hate-version-control-systems/) as using version control, having an automated test suite, and using a Continuous Integration service.
 They should also be mostly valid HTML/XHTML markup.
-However, the Latemp-based one take a while to build and sometimes involve quite a few levels of [indirection](https://en.wikipedia.org/wiki/Indirection) and preprocessing.
+However, the Latemp-based ones take a while to build and sometimes involve quite a few levels of [indirection](https://en.wikipedia.org/wiki/Indirection) and preprocessing.
 So I cannot recommend using Latemp, due to this and because WML is quite complex.

-I also found the hybrid approach of both an SSG and a server-side CMS taken by [ikiwiki](https://en.wikipedia.org/wiki/Ikiwiki) appealing and used git repositories containing markdown files for a good effect.
+I also found the hybrid approach taken by [ikiwiki](https://en.wikipedia.org/wiki/Ikiwiki) of providing both an SSG and a server-side CMS appealing and used git repositories containing markdown files for a good effect.

 Like I said earlier, I find that writing your own custom SSG is not hard, and probably less hard than learning an existing one.
 Also see